Tielson/RocketNotes/README.md

 ## About

-- Projeto frot-end criado com ReactJs.
+- Projeto feito a partir do figma criado com ReactJs.

 - Frameworks utilizados :